Making And Using A

 An image to frame.

-The one that I was is from Ramblings and Roadtrips part of
+The photo that I used is from Unsplash.com

 Some images have been made smaller to shorten file size